sheabunge/bp-security-check/README.md

 3. If you want to use the more secure reCAPTCHA mode, you will need to [register your site with Google](https://www.google.com/recaptcha/admin) and enter the site and secret keys.
 Otherwise, choose the 'legacy math method' to turn on security checks.

 ## Changelog

+### 3.2.1 (unreleased)
+* Added Indonesian translation by [Jordan Silaen from ChameleonJohn.com](https://www.chameleonjohn.com/)
+* Fixed bug causing error messages to not display on the register page for the legacy math security check [[#](https://wordpress.org/support/topic/why-not-give-an-error-when-enter-wrong-answer/)]

 ### 3.2.0 (2017-02-18)
 * Improved styling of reCAPTCHA on login and lost password pages